OpenCms

 OpenCms is an open-source content management system written in Java.
 It is distributed by Alkacon Software under the LGPL license.
 OpenCms requires a JSP Servlet container such as Apache Tomcat.

 It is a CMS application with a browser-based work environment, asset management, user management, workflow management, a WYSIWYG editor, internationalization support, content versioning, and many more features including proxying of requests to another endpoint.

 OpenCms was launched in 1999, based on its closed-source predecessor MhtCms.
 The first open source version was released in 2000.

-OpenCms is used or has been used by large organizations such as WIPO, the LGT Group, the University of Stuttgart, the Archdiocese of Cologne, or the Chicago Mercantile Exchange.
+OpenCms is used or has been used by large organizations such as WIPO, the LGT Group, the University of Stuttgart, the Archdiocese of Cologne, and the Chicago Mercantile Exchange.

 User interface

 The OpenCms user interface runs in a web browser, placing control elements directly on the web page that is edited.
 Content on a page can be modified by drag and drop.
 Text can be edited "inline" directly on the web page, or in an alternative form based editor.

 Web pages and their navigation structure are managed in a dedicated sitemap editor.
 Content elements are stored in galleries and can be reused between different web pages or web sites.
 An additional "power user" interface for Administrators provides role and permission management.
-Since version 9.5 OpenCms offers layout and template creation without coding.
+Since version 9.5 OpenCms has offered layout and template creation without coding.